 – 1 subscription analytics

-Each of the platforms used will have its own user ID.
-Plus you will need to set up your own user ID in your database.
-It’s a good idea to create a user profile, including user id and user email whenever possible.
+Each of the platforms used will have its user ID.
+Plus, you must set up your user ID in your database.
+Creating a user profile, including user ID and email, is a good idea whenever possible.
 They will come in handy for identifying and managing cross-platform user access.
-You’ll also be able to use email for promotional offers and re-engaging your churned customers.
+You’ll also be able to use email for promotional offers and re-engage your churned customers.

-You should create documentation for your analytics while adding all these tools.
-It will help you to set up everything correctly, to debug potential issues, and to share the setup with your team.
-Choose whatever system you like for this, even google docs would work to start with.
+While adding all these tools, you should create documentation for your analytics.
+This will help you set up everything correctly, debug potential issues, and share the setup with your team.
+Choose whatever system you like for this; even Google Docs would work to start with.

-Each app screen and each button should trigger an event with a unique name, so you can quickly check how users navigate in your app, build funnels, and detect user behavior patterns.
-Write the event names in your internal documentation.
+Each app screen and button should trigger an event with a unique name so you can quickly check how users navigate your app, build funnels, and detect user behavior patterns.
+Could you write the event names in your internal documentation?

 Most apps use some degree of onboarding to provide a personalized user experience.
-Say you run some fitness app – you want to know your user age, gender, weight, fitness level, training preferences, and so on.
-Make sure to create an event in analytics for each step of your onboarding process to be able to understand better who your users are and what they prefer.
+Say you run a fitness app—you want to know your user's age, gender, weight, fitness level, training preferences, and so on.
+Make sure to create an event in analytics for each step of your onboarding process to better understand who your users are and what they prefer.
 If you are offering a trial or subscription during the onboarding, make sure to collect all the data related to it.

-8. Run a marketing test and look for discrepancies
+Run a marketing test and look for discrepancies.

-Before spending any significant amount on marketing, you need to run small tests and acquire a few users from Facebook, Google, Search Ads.
-You then need to check that the number of free trials and subscriptions, for example, the match between Facebook Analytics, App Store analytics, AppsFlyer, and your product analytics.
+Before spending significant money on marketing, you must run small tests and acquire a few users from Facebook, Google, and Search Ads.
+You then need to check the number of free trials and subscriptions, for example, the match between Facebook Analytics, App Store Analytics, AppsFlyer, and your product analytics.

-Remember, it’s important to keep in check the data consistency across all platforms.
-If there is a significant discrepancy, you need to find the reasons and fix them when possible.
+Remember, it’s important to check data consistency across all platforms.
+If there is a significant discrepancy, you need to find the reasons and fix them as soon as possible.

 Some common data discrepancies we’ve seen in practice are: